daddel80/notepadpp-multireplace/src/tests/ONEPASS-PLAN.md

 ends in a decision point and can be shipped or reverted on its own.
 Work top to bottom; do not start a stage before the previous one meets its exit criteria.

+> **Status: ready for release.** Stage 7, the manual checklist
+> (`ONEPASS-CHECKLIST.md`), has been run by the owner in real Notepad++: all 20
+> numbered cases green, including one live catch mid-run (an unrebuilt DLL made
+> C3 look like a regression - a fresh build cleared it, confirmed by both the
+> on-pass and the reference run).
+J5 (undo: one Ctrl+Z restores the whole run in
+> one step) was run separately as the highest-value item from HANDOVER section
+> 8.3 and is also green.
+J3/J4 (formula skip/error) and multi-document Replace
+> All were not run - see the open item below.
+It took eight findings to get
+> here (the last found by reading, not by a test); section 11 of
+> `ONEPASS-HANDOVER.md` analyses why, and that analysis is the useful part.
+The
+> feature can be reduced later (`remember = false`, one word) or removed (one
+> file plus ~40 panel lines). `ONEPASS-HANDOVER.md` is the entry point for
+> review; `ONEPASS-CHECKLIST.md` is the list that was run.

 ## Where we are

 | Item | State |